-The phrase "within three days" appears two other times in Scripture, both in Genesis 40.
+The full phrase b'od sh'loshet yamim, "within three days," reinforces this meaning.
+It occurs in just two other verses in all of Scripture, both in Genesis 40.
 Interpreting the dreams of the butler and the baker, Joseph told the butler, "Now within three days Pharaoh will lift up your head and restore you to your place" (Gen. 40:13).
 And to the baker, he said, "Within three days Pharaoh will lift off your head from you and hang you on a tree" (Gen. 40:19).
-Then we're immediately told that these things happened "on the third day" (v.
-20).
+Then we're immediately told that these events happened as prophesied "on the third day" (Gen. 40:20), obviously before the day ended.